 Last week, during his sermon, our pastor mentioned that our cold days we’ve been having here in West Michigan will be warm days for us in Mongolia.
 This is pretty accurate.
-I literally shivered when I saw the high in Mongolia this coming Sunday and Monday (Lord, have mercy!).
+I literally shivered when I saw the high in Mongolia this coming Sunday and Monday.

 He also mentioned we’ve been standing outside in the cold to get used to it.
 Someone asked me if this was true.